skorupaw/recruitment-task-1/README.md

 ## General advice:

 - You can take a look around the project and change every part of it, but all the tasks can be achieved modifying only the `App.tsx` and files in `/components` folder.
-- We advice you too do the tasks in order, most of them built upon each other.
+- We advice you to do the tasks in order, most of them built upon each other.

 ## Description